 If you routinely outpace your satiety signals by eating really, really fast, then the makers of this device are hoping that it may be just what the doctor (or dentist) ordered.
-Called, SMART for “sensor monitored alimentary restriction therapy,” this plastic palate insert reduces your oral capacity so you have to take smaller bites and chew your food more thoroughly.
+Called, SMART for “sensor monitored alimentary restriction therapy”, this plastic palate insert reduces your oral capacity so you have to take smaller bites and chew your food more thoroughly.

 You pop it into your mouth, over the upper palate to be exact, just like you used to do with your post-braces retainer (remember that annoying device?).
-Unlike the retainers of the good old days, this device has a built-in sensor to tell on you when you don’t use it.
+Unlike the retainers of the good old days, this device has a built-in sensor to tell you when you don’t use it.

 The inventor’s story

 SMART was invented by a skinny woman with a condition called torus palatinus who noted that she was always the last one to finish a meal because large bony protrusions in her upper palate reduced her oral capacity.
-Because she had to eat slowly, she was able to slow intake and allow for the body’s natural satiety mechanisms (gut hormones) to do their work.
+Because she had to eat slowly, she was able to slowly intake food and allow for the body’s natural satiety mechanisms (gut hormones) to do their work.
 She wanted to share her secret to dietary success.

 But does it work?

 In an uncontrolled study that appeared in the journal Obesity, 20 overweight and obese participants who self-identified as “fast eaters” were prescribed a healthy diet and the device.
 Only 16 people completed the study and the devices were not used for every meal (the average use was about 10 meals/week).
 This may have been because the device made people gag and lisp.
-In fact, some of the participants felt so self-conscious that “they either ate their lunch alone at work, avoided lunchroom conversations or avoided wearing it altogether.”
+In fact, some of the participants felt so self-conscious that “they either ate their lunch alone at work, avoided lunchroom conversations, or avoided wearing it altogether.”